-Net Change in Fund Balances - Governmental Funds \$ 97,578 Capital outlays are reported in governmental funds as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over the estimated useful lives as depreciation exper Capital outlays Depreciation expense nse.
-131,268 (262,713) Governmental funds report a gain (loss) on sale of capital assets to the extent of cash exchanged, whe the disposition of the assets book value is included in the total gain (loss) in statement of activities.
-Disposals Accumulated depreciation on disposals (10,575) 9,756 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal of long-term debt consumes the current financial resources of governmental funds.
+Net Change in Fund Balances - Governmental Funds \$ 50,450 Capital outlays are reported in governmental funds as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over the estimated useful lives as depreciation expe Capital outlays Depreciation/amortization expense nse.
+169,392 (268,559) Governmental funds report a gain (loss) on sale of capital assets to the extent of cash exchanged, wh the disposition of the assets book value is included in the total gain (loss) in statement of activities Disposals Accumulated depreciation on disposals (221,410) 195,199 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal of long-term debt consumes the current financial resources of governmenta funds.
 Neither transaction, however, has any effect on net position.
-The amounts below are the effects of the differences in the treatment of long-term debt and related items.
-Current year amortization of bond premium Long-term pension activity is not reported in governmental funds.
-Pension expense Direct aid contributions (430,974) 4,568 Change in Net Position - Governmental Activities \$ (450,261)
+The amounts below are the effect differences in the treatment of long-term debt and related items.
+Principal payments Lease issuance Current year amortization of bond premium 96,536 (78,874) 10,831 Interest on long-term debt in the statement of activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
+In the statement of activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
+2,612 Long-term pension activity is not reported in governmental funds.
+Pension expense Direct aid contributions (21,517) 36,963 Change in Net Position - Governmental Activities \$ (28,377)

-Northeast College Prep Charter School No. 4219 Minneapolis, Minnesota Statement of Revenues, Expenditures and Changes in Fund Balances -Budget and Actual General Fund For the Year Ended June 30, 2022
+Northeast College Prep Charter School No. 4219 Minneapolis, Minnesota Statement of Revenues, Expenditures and Changes in Fund Balances -Budget and Actual General Fund For the Year Ended June 30, 2023